markfink-splunk/sock-shop/README.md

 **TO-DO**

 - Add tracing to Go-based services (catalogue, user, payment) for packages we support for auto-instrument; currently only net/http is instrumented.
-- Send logs to Splunk Cloud instead of CloudWatch; create integration that can be demoed.
 - Update to new versions of the agent and gateway.
 - Create deployment for EKS/Fargate.
 - Create Terraform scripts for deployments.